chisness/gtodecisions/_posts/2024-05-10-huberman-pregnancy.md

 \end{equation}
 $$

 There are many issues here.
 To start, since probabilities are by definition between $0$ and $1$, he clearly made an error.
+10 pregnancy attempts by his logic would make you 200% likely to be pregnant, which doesn't really make too much sense.
 He since posted a [Twitter correction](https://twitter.com/hubermanlab/status/1788964558758965281) and has updated the original videos.

+By the end of this post, you'll understand how the actual theory works.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">I made a visualization for you all. <a href="https://t.co/LMTECq70HZ">https://t.co/LMTECq70HZ</a> <a href="https://t.co/IGIL1HyGQl">pic.twitter.com/IGIL1HyGQl</a></p>&mdash; Matthew B Jané (@MatthewBJane) <a href="https://twitter.com/MatthewBJane/status/1789015382230991289?ref_src=twsrc%5Etfw">May 10, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 We're not here to critique an error, but rather to LEARN PROBABILITY!
 So how DO you calculate this probability?